ARM-software/astc-encoder/Docs/FormatOverview.md

 ------

-Instead of rounding up a 5 symbol alphabet - called a "quint" in BISE - to three bits, we could choose to instead pack three quints together.
+Instead of rounding up a 5 symbol alphabet - called a "quint" in BISE - to three bits, we could choose to instead pack three quint characters together.
 Three characters in a 5-symbol alphabet have 5<sup>3</sup> (125) combinations, and contain 6.97 bits of information.
 We can store this in 7 bits and have a storage waste of only 0.5%.